You can stop a student loan garnishment for a defaulted loan after it starts by either:

 Once that happens, the wage garnishment order allows for 15% of your wages to be garnished for that set of federal student loans.

-If you happen to have another set of federal student loans in default, a second wage garnishment order can be sent to your employer.
+Suppose you happen to have another set of federal student loans in default.
+In that case, a second wage garnishment order can be sent to your employer.
 That wage garnishment order will allow another 10% of your wages to be garnished.

 You can have a federal student loan garnishment, a tax refund offset, and a Social Security offset at the same time.
 If you’re expecting a large tax refund, wait until you get your loans out of default before filing your tax return.